hide-irie/MICRO51/Registration.md

 Registration Cancellation Policy
 --------------------------------

-Cancellations on or prior to September 20th, 2018 will incur a US $50 administrative fee.
+Cancellations on or prior to September 20th, 2018 will incur a bank handling charge.
 Cancellations made after September 20th but no later than September 25th, 2018 will result in refunding only 50% of what you paid.
 No cancellations will be accepted after September 25th.

 Please submit cancellation requests via email to "micro2018@hal.ipc.i.u-tokyo.ac.jp".